Danny Gaulden's Brown Sugar & Mustard Glaze Recipe

-Danny Gaulden is the owner of Danny's Place, a destination for barbecue lovers at 902 South Canal, Carlsbad, NM 88220, phone 505-885-8739.
-His simple sauce recipe is legendary on the internet.
+Danny Gaulden, now retired, owned Danny's Place in Carlsbad, NM for many years and developed a simple sauce/glaze recipe that is legendary.
 The idea, he says, was to create a simple glaze that adds a sheen and brings a little flavor to the party, but not so much as to cover the other flavors.

 To my shame, I have ignored this recipe for years because it seemed just too damned simple.
 A great sauce has gotta have lotsa stuff, right?
 Wrong.
 While most sauces envelop and hide your meat and rub, Danny Gaulden's Glaze really lets your rub shine through.
 It frames it beautifully.
 I love it on ribs, and it is killer on smoked sausage and that Easter ham.
 If you have a signature rub, lay it on thick, because this is the only sauce to use if you want to show it off.